karthikparambil/scanix/README.md

 - Unauthorized scanning may be illegal in your jurisdiction
 - Use responsibly and ethically

-### Contributing
+## 🤝 Contributing

+*Contributions are welcome!*
-*Contributions are welcome!
-Please feel free to submit pull requests or open issues for:*
+Please feel free to submit pull requests or open issues for:

   Bug fixes